Darkhan (city)

+Darkhan (/ˈdɑːrkɑːn/; Дархан [tárχəɴ]) is the capital of Darkhan-Uul Province in northern Mongolia, and the second-largest city in the country.

 History

 On October 17, 1961, the city of Darkhan was built with extensive economic assistance from the Comecon.
 As its name implies, the city was originally conceived to be a manufacturing site for Mongolia's northern territory.
 Polish specialists built a woodworking plant, brickworks and a lime factory in Darkhan.
 Hungarians built a meat factory, opened in 1974.

+In 1985, the city housed the tallest building in the country when a 16-story apartment was opened.

 The city remains a mostly industrial centre and is the home of some 82% of Darkhan-Uul Province's population.
 As with most urban Mongols, some 86% of the city's population live in residential apartments, with the remaining population living in yurts (gers) on the outskirts of the city.

-Geography and structures
+Geography

 With an elevation of 665 m, Darkhan is the capital of the Darkhan-Uul Province.
 It is a city with notable Soviet influence, evidenced by the huge square buildings and heavy Cyrillic usage.
 Darkhan is surrounded by mountains and hills, also having some tourist attractions like statues largely being Buddhist attractions.
 Some parts of the city have wooden houses.

+The Kharaa River passes through the western edge of the city.

 Climate

-Darkhan has a borderline humid continental climate (Dwb), close to the more typical subarctic climate (Dwc) of northern Mongolia, which is found in higher areas near the city, and only marginally wet enough to avoid qualifying as a semi-arid climate (BSk).
+Darkhan has a borderline semi-arid climate (BSk), close to the more typical subarctic climate (Dwc) of northern Mongolia, which is found in higher areas near the city, and only marginally dry enough to avoid qualifying as a humid continental climate (Dwb).
 These three climate types tend to overlap a good deal over the border regions of Mongolia, Russia and Kazakhstan.
 This area has extremely cold and dry winters; however the summers are warmer and more humid.

+Economy

+The main industry of Darkhan is coal mining.
+It has also several heavy industries, such as metallurgy, chemical and construction.